Request a THGAAC Speaker (Free Service)

 Speaking Engagements

-Starts Apr 4, 2024 at 6:00pm Ends Apr 4, 2024 at 7:00pm In-person panel discussion on an engaging exploration into the complexities of antisemitism in the media.
+In-person panel discussion on an engaging exploration into the complexities of antisemitism in the media.
 The museum will delve deeply into the themes of the captivating novel, "Some Kind of Hate", by Sarah Darer Littman.
-Click for more info |

 Speaking Engagements

-Starts Apr 1, 2024 Ends Apr 12, 2024 Commemoration of the 30th anniversary of the genocide against the Tutsi, the Department of Philosophy is organizing a Genocide Awareness Symposium.
+Commemoration of the 30th anniversary of the genocide against the Tutsi, the Department of Philosophy is organizing a Genocide Awareness Symposium.
 This event will see some of the most distinguished professors in Genocide Studies and Prevention from across the US and Canada addressing a range of pertinent issues.
-Click for more info |

 Speaking Engagements

-Starts Apr 1, 2024 Ends Apr 12, 2024 Commemoration of the 30th anniversary of the genocide against the Tutsi, the Department of Philosophy is organizing a Genocide Awareness Symposium.
+Commemoration of the 30th anniversary of the genocide against the Tutsi, the Department of Philosophy is organizing a Genocide Awareness Symposium.
 This event will see some of the most distinguished professors in Genocide Studies and Prevention from across the US and Canada addressing a range of pertinent issues.
-Click for more info |

 Speaking Engagements

-Starts Apr 1, 2024 Ends Apr 12, 2024 Commemoration of the 30th anniversary of the genocide against the Tutsi, the Department of Philosophy is organizing a Genocide Awareness Symposium.
+Commemoration of the 30th anniversary of the genocide against the Tutsi, the Department of Philosophy is organizing a Genocide Awareness Symposium.
 This event will see some of the most distinguished professors in Genocide Studies and Prevention from across the US and Canada addressing a range of pertinent issues.
-Click for more info

 An Evening with Chris Bohjalian author of "The Sandcastle Girls"